Skip to main content

 • music

-The music in the game has received generally positive feedback, with many players appreciating its ability to create atmosphere and enhance the gaming experience.
-The soundtrack features a variety of tracks that adapt to gameplay situations, although some users noted its repetitiveness and limited number of tracks.
-Overall, the music is described as solid, enjoyable, and well-integrated with the game's visuals and story, contributing to a cohesive and immersive experience.
+The music in the game has received generally positive feedback, with many players praising its ability to create atmosphere and enhance the gaming experience.
+While some tracks are noted as exceptional, others can become repetitive over time.
+Overall, the soundtrack is described as solid, fitting well with the game's themes and contributing to the emotional depth of the story.

 • “There is another feature that I noted: in combat, the soundtrack adjusts itself depending on your performance: normal at the beginning; dramatic when you are in danger; and, epic when the tide of battle is in your favor.”